effie-fow/half-full-refills-client/README.md

     ![A diagram dispalying the user journey and questions to be asked on the shops landing page](./src/assets/images/references/shops-page-plan.png)

-- Shop (Individual)
-  - Each shop can have it's own page with full details including items available for refill, other information, map, address, link to website,
-  - Each shop page should show:
-    - Half Full Rating (from Empty to Full)
-    - Information not accurate?
-Let us know \*
 - Nominate a Shop

   - Form page where logged in users can fill in essential details about the shop they're nominating